LangTran software distribution system

 - Work through the steps above, for ordinary users.

-- In the LangTran website, download the files
+- In the LangTran website, in the folder called Regional_mirror, download the files

 - Read the diagram, then work through the instructions in the setup document.

 - If you would like help in setting it up, email Owner_LangTran at SIL dot org.

 - Doug Higby developed a predecessor, LT_Toolbox, with a WikidPad front-end to describe the installers offered